Leinster Schools Junior Cup: Records

 The 1988 final was the third and last time that no Dublin-based school was represented in the final (Pres Bray V Clongowes).
 The other two occasions were 1939 (Roscrea V Newbridge) and 1947 (Clongowes V Newbridge).

 St Michael's has the distinction of being runners-up in five finals in a row (2007-2011), losing to two Terenure sides back to back (2009 and 2010).
 St Michael's were eventual winners in the 6th final in a row in which they had participated, in 2012.

 In 2018 St Mary's College once again lost a JCT final to Blackrock College.
 St Mary's College have never managed to defeat Blackrock College in either a JCT or SCT final, losing out on four occasions in both competitions.

 In 2020 the final between Newbridge College and Blackrock College was not played due to the COVID-19 outbreak.
 The IRFU declared the titled shared for the first time and as a result Newbridge won the Double as they also shared the Senior title.

 In 2021 the competition was delayed until September due to the ongoing COVID-19 outbreak.
 Newbridge College triumphed over Blackrock College in the final 19-15, winning their 3rd ever Junior Cup.

 In 2022 the competition resumed its normal schedule.
 Cistercian College Roscrea made their first Junior Cup Final in 82 years (last appearance was 1940).
 They lost out to St. Michael's College 26-19.

 In 2023 both semi-finals ended in draws and were replayed.
 In the replays, Blackrock College beat Terenure College 11-7 and St Michaels College beat Belvedere College 22-14.
 Blackrock and St Michaels then went on to play one of the highest standard matches the jct had ever seen with Blackrock prevailing in the end.

-In 2024 St Mary's College beat Terrenure College 10-8, winning their 7th Junior Cup and first Junior Cup title in 27 years.
+In 2024 St Mary's College beat Terenure College 10-8, winning their 7th Junior Cup and first Junior Cup title in 27 years.

 In 2025 Castleknock College reached their first Junior Cup Final in 23 years by beating a fancied Blackrock College side by 15-14 in the semi final.
 Their last JCT Cup win of their 8 to date was 59 years ago in 1966.
 The final was won by St Michael's College in an emphatic fashion by a record score of 72 points to nil.

+In 2026 St Michael's won their 5th JCT title in the last 10 years.
+This their 8th win in total, moves them up a notch above Castleknock College also on 8 wins and closing in on Terenure College who are positioned 3rd overall with 10 wins.